RackotRR/SPH2D/README.md

 You can use this project however you want.
 I hope it just can be helpful or just interesting to see.

 It's recommended to compile the project with C++20 or later (you can use C++17, but some features can be disabled).
 GCC and msvc compilers supported.
 You can build and run it on Windows or Linux (macOS isn't tested).
-Here are two main executables: SPH2D_OMP and SPH2D_CL.
-Installation of SPH2D_CL also copies its OpenCL code to destination folder.
+Here are two main executables: RRSPH_OMP and RRSPH_CL.
+Installation of RRSPH_CL also copies its OpenCL code to destination folder.
-There were experiments for several million particles powered by SPH2D_CL.
+There were experiments for several million particles powered by RRSPH_CL.
-If you don't have OpenCL package, it won't be compiled and installed, so you'll have only SPH2D_OMP.
-You can also use SPH2D_OMP without OpenMP in single-threaded way.
+If you don't have OpenCL package, it won't be compiled and installed, so you'll have only RRSPH_OMP.
+You can also use RRSPH_OMP without OpenMP in single-threaded way.

 There are also several tools:
 - FuncAtPoint: finds specified function value at point and plots it;